World of Noon #3 @ Berlinische Galerie

 After sketching out ideological power struggles and utopian ideas of the past, we would like to shift our perspective towards the present, and – together with the audience – try to unravel how we are entangled in new geopolitical power struggles and upcoming ideologies, and speculate, hypothetically, on new cultural production deriving from it.

-Guiding us in this discussion on understanding the present will be Olesia Vitiuk (RU, 1993 ), curator and project- coordinator of the project “Rethink open-form: 60s / 70s residential areas as settlements for micro-democracies” from ZK/U – Center for Art and Urbanistics (Berlin).
+Guiding us in this discussion on understanding the present is Clemens Weise (DE) from the Werkstatt Haus der Statistik and Olesia Vitiuk (RU, 1993 ), curator and project- coordinator of the project “Rethink open-form: 60s / 70s residential areas as settlements for micro-democracies” from ZK/U – Center for Art and Urbanistics (Berlin).
 Vitiuk will give us an insight on the first steps of the team research, which examines residential areas designed in the 60s and 70s, with a focus on the status quo of the Karl- Marx-Allee (section II) in Berlin.